 On December 13, 2022, the Ramsey City Council ordered Staff to prepare plans and specifications for Improvement Project 23-10, Whispering Pines Estates Plat 3 Street Reconstructions.

 The project proposes to replace the existing street crossing culverts.
-In general, the existing drainage swales adjacent to the streets appear to be performing well, this will be explored further during project design and review of the topographic survey.
+The existing drainage swales adjacent to the streets are performing well.
+This will be explored further during the project design and review of the topographic survey.
 If minimal stormwater runoff slopes are not being met, some grading of the swales may be necessary.

-During project design, the feasibility of increasing the size of the 66-foot diameter cul-de-sac on the south end of Eland Street will be explored.
+The feasibility of increasing the size of the 66-foot diameter cul-de-sac on the south end of Eland Street will be explored during project design.

 Funding for this improvement is proposed to come from the Pavement Management Fund ($968,800) and Storm Water Utility Fund ($96,880) for a total estimated project cost of $1,065,680, as identified in the 2023 to 2032 CIP.